mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.4 - 2-14-19 =
+* Fixed: issues with displaying broken links data for specific setups
+* Fixed: compatibility issues with the latest PageSpeed Insights plugin version
+* Fixed: an issue with publishing "future" posts
+* Fixed: an issue with sending email alerts in specific setups
+* Fixed: an issue with saving code snippets in wp-config.php when the file is in a custom location
+* Fixed: an issue with clearing unused scheduled cron jobs
+* Added: support for the new PageSpeed Insights plugin options
+* Updated: disabled the "Remove readme.html" security check feature for WPEngine hosted child sites
+* Updated: support for detecting premium themes updates

 = 3.5.3 - 12-19-18 =
 * Fixed: an issue with the X-Frame-Options configuration